-It was finally time to switch gears from preparing to move to this is actually going to happen mode.
+It was time to switch gears from preparing to move someday to this move is going to happen.
 We had been preparing for this for a long time.
-Because the wait was so long, one of our children shared that it was like dealing with the emotions all over again.
+The wait was so long, that one of our children shared that it was like dealing with the initial news and emotions all over again.

-This was most definitely not the timing we would have chosen.
-But I have found that whenever I start to feel comfortable, that’s when the Lord prepares my heart for a change.
+This was not the timing that we would have chosen.
+But I have found that whenever I feel comfortable about things, the Lord begins to prepare my heart for a change.
 It was time.

-I don’t know about everyone else but with any major change, I want the particulars first.
+Whenever faced with major changes, I want all of the particulars first.
 Timing, location; please give me the details.
 Yes, faith is a good thing.
 Yes, I believe.
-But the details, Lord; I need the details to pack along with my security blanket.
+But the details, Lord.
+I need these to pack along with my security blanket.

 But the answer was no. Get ready.
 Get prepared.
 The specifics will come later.
-Oh, what an uncomfortable but necessary exercise in faith!
+Oh, what a necessary exercise in faith!

-I would love to say that I initially embraced the moving news with great gusto.
-After all, we’d been praying and preparing our hearts to step out in ministry for years.
+I would love to say that I initially embraced the moving news with great enthusiasm.
+After all, we had been praying and preparing our hearts to step out in ministry for years.
 But I confess that, at times, I falter.
-I often want the roadmap first and will offer my obedience second.
+I often want the road map first and will offer my obedience second.
 God gently rebukes me.
-Sometimes later than sooner, I eventually surrender and admit my desire to be self-sufficient.
-In this case, I wanted to keep my warm “fuzzies” of loved ones close by, familiar surroundings, and a life that had become, well, comfortable.
+Sometimes later rather than sooner, I eventually surrender and admit my desire to be self-sufficient.
+In this case, I wanted to keep the warm “fuzzies” of loved ones close by, familiar surroundings, and a life that had become, well, comfortable.
 Just for a moment, doubts crept in.
 Sigh.
 Ah, but the Lord knows that I am a slow learner.
 Obedient but slow.

-Throughout the moving preparation process, I kept busy with packing, list making, and sharing the news amidst excitement and tears.
+I packed, made lists, and shared the news amidst excitement and tears.
 Get ready, get ready, and get ready kept beating through my heart, mind, and soul.

 Then, it was time to go.

-How does one say goodbye, yet again, to family and friends that have such a special place in your heart?
+How does one say goodbye to family and friends that have such a special place in your heart?
 How does one do it time and time again throughout a lifetime?
 Does it ever get any easier?

-I was reminded of my first heart-wrenching goodbye as a teen at Bible camp.
+I remember my first heart-wrenching goodbye as a teen at Bible camp.
 One of the counselors wisely told my sister and me that it was the first of many goodbyes to come.
 Neither of us wanted to hear that.
-It was a much too painful process to consider that we’d ever have to do it again.
-And yet, so we have; many times over.
+It was a much too painful process to consider that we would ever have to do it again.
+And yet, we have had to say goodbyes; many times over.

 Is it easy?
-No, it’s never been easy to say goodbye.
-But there are two things which comfort me with each new goodbye the older I get.
-The most important one is that in relationships with fellow believers in Christ, I know we will see each other again.
-We have a common destination and that makes goodbye bearable.
+No, it has never been easy to say goodbye.
+But two things comfort me with each new goodbye the older I get.
+With fellow believers in Christ, I know we will see each other again.
+We have a common destination, and that makes the parting bearable.